 The casting of the first of twenty bronze handles for

-up from the Brass Foundry in West Rockport, ME
+up from the Brass Foundry in West Rockport, ME.

-inspected, and approved.
+It was inspected and approved.
 The owner of the foundry,

 Richard Remsen will make some pattern adjustments